lucidrains/big-sleep/README.md

 $ dream "a pyramid made of ice"
 ```

-Images will be saved to whereever the command is invoked
+Images will be saved to wherever the command is invoked

 ## Advanced